 Scuba Dive & Snorkel

 The Kona Coast is famous for it’s Manta Rays that can be seen almost 365 days a year (weather permitting).
 These gentle giants can grow to have a wingspan of whopping 7m across, and it is truly an incredible experience to be in the water as they graciously glide past.
 You can both scuba dive or snorkel, although snorkeling tours seem to dominate the market – both for accessibility for all and the better photo opportunities with the Manta Rays near the surface.
 Manta Ray Night Dives/Snorkel Trips are popular and are very different to snorkeling during the day (although not recommended for those that are jumpy in the dark!) and sunset manta ray snorkel trips combine the best of best of both worlds.
+The Big Island Hawaii offers one of the best opportunities in the world to swim with manta rays – and if you are lucky you may even spot some sea turtles – be sure you don’t miss you chance!

 RELATED: Whales more your thing?
 You can actually go Whale Watching from Maui if you’re considering extending your trip to include other islands of Hawaii!